ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 {% note info %}

-You can also explicitly specify the original name.
-For example, types like `Int32`, `Json`, `Json Document`, `Bytes` and `Interval`.
-But in that case, the portability of the schema is lost.
+You can also explicitly specify the original type name, such as `Int32`, `Json`, `Json Document`, `Bytes`, or `Interval`.
+However, in this case, the schema won't be portable.

 {% endnote %}